abdelrahman-abied/showcase_tutorial/example/README.md

-# ShowCaseView Example
+# showcase_tutorial Example

-A Flutter application demonstrate use of the `ShowCaseView` package.
+A Flutter application demonstrate use of the `showcase_tutorial` package.

 ## Get packages
 ```dart